escobaradelaida/cpp-Project2/README.txt

 Command to run program:

-Windows and Linux share the same command of -
-Compile = 'gcc Project2.cpp -o Project2.exe'
+Windows Powershell and Linux share the same command of - Compile = 'gcc LetterFrequencies.cpp -o LetterFrequencies.exe' To run = "./LetterFrequencies.exe